Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This instruction displays a confused smiley
+This instruction displays a file